mneudert/plug_accesslog/README.md

 - `%U` - URL path requested (without query string)
 - `%v` - Server name

-**Note for %B and %b**: To determine the size of the response the "Content-Length" (exact case match required for now!) will be inspected and, if available, returned unverified.
+**Note for %b and %B**: To determine the size of the response the "Content-Length" will be inspected and, if available, returned unverified.
 If the header is not present the response body will be inspected using `byte_size/1`.

 **Note for %h**: The hostname will always be the ip of the client.